Is It Safe to Fly With Hearing Aids?

 The good news is your hearing aids will work perfectly fine when you’re up in the air.
 Beltone recommends that you wear your hearing aids throughout the check-in and boarding process and flight, so that you don’t miss important announcements or instructions from TSA or airline employees.

 Here are two additional things to know about the check-in and boarding process:

 - According to TSA rules, you are not required to remove any hearing aids or cochlear implants during the screening process.
 However, some additional screening, “including a pat-down or inspection of a device” may be requested if your hearing aids set off the metal detector.
 In this case, simply explain that you are wearing hearing aids and follow the instructions of the TSA officer.

-- If you’re not wearing your hearing aids while you go through security (you really should though - you don’t want to miss hearing any important announcements!), but they happen to be in your carry-on luggage, a security officer may want to manually inspect your luggage.
+- If you’re not wearing your hearing aids while you go through security (you should though, as you don’t want to miss hearing important announcements), but are stored in your carry-on luggage, a security officer may opt to manually inspect them.

 Once you’re up in the air, be sure to keep your hearing aids on so you don’t miss important instructions from the airline attendants or pilot.
 It may be requested that you turn off your phone, but don’t worry: your hearing aids will continue to function normally with or without a Bluetooth connection to your mobile device.